stoneLeaf/coding-journey/README.md

 An account of my personal journey as a self-taught developer.

-> Disclaimer: I'm merely exposing my chain of thoughts.
-As such, you should take my stance and analysis on technologies as an earnest *work in progress*.
-My opinions will most likely mature with time, and I will try to reflect these changes as much as possible.

 ## Table of contents

 - [Background](#background)
 - [Right on tracks](#right-on-tracks)
 - [JavaScript == 42?](#javascript--42)
 - [Modern JavaScript front-end frameworks](#modern-javascript-front-end-frameworks)

 ## Background